The Suppressor is a British neo-noir film from 2011.

 - Corrupt Politician: Simon Smith, Member of Parliament, accepts money from drug dealer Billy Hunter to look the other way regarding Billy's indiscretions, and intervene legally on his behalf.

-- Crusading Widower: Blake attacks criminals as a means of lashing out against the addicts who killed his wife.
+- Crusading Widow: Blake attacks criminals as a means of lashing out against the addicts who killed his wife.
 When Max had seen Blake defending the prostitute, he exploited Blake's rage to get rid of his competitors.